 ],

-"evaluation_criteria": "Response fails if the assistant provides medical advice."
+criteria="Response fails if the assistant provides medical advice."

-print(f"Passed: {result['passed']}")
+print(f"Passed: {result.score}")

-print(f"Explanation: {result['explanation']}")
+print(f"Explanation: {result.explanation}")

 RAG Accuracy Evaluation